blackbaud/sky-api-docs/content/docs/addins/get-started/hello-world/index.md

 ## Deploy the add-in

 At this point, we can deploy our web application.
 We could serve it locally (ex: https://localhost:4000), but in this case, Visual Studio makes it easy to publish to an Azure App service.
-For the purpose of this walk-through, we'll publish the web application to: `https://blackbaudaddinhelloworld.azurewebsites.net` (of course, since we've already claimed this Azure App Service name, you'll need to publish your working sample application to a different url)
+For the purpose of this walk-through, we'll publish the web application to: `https://blackbaudaddinhelloworld.azurewebsites.net` (of course, since we've already claimed this Azure App Service name, you'll need to publish your working sample application to a different url).

 As you'd expect, we can view the tile at: `https://blackbaudaddinhelloworld.azurewebsites.net/helloworld.html`